dimastatz/coding-assesments/cogntiv/part2/README.md

 - Efficiency: AWS Redshift separates compute and storage, and thus is flexible and can be optimized for any data flow requirements.
 - Cost: when dealing with the low volumes of data and low numbers of requests, we can use the [serverless](https://aws.amazon.com/blogs/aws/introducing-amazon-redshift-serverless-run-analytics-at-any-scale-without-having-to-manage-infrastructure/) version of the Redshift.
 By doing so, we can keep the overall cost of the database low
 - Test: AWS Redshift is based on PostgreSQL and thus is replaceable by PostgreSQL DB for test purposes.
 For example, when running the e2e in the SandBox.
+The last component of the Data Processing Tier is API Gateway.
+We used as a facade

 ## CI/CD and Testing - TBD